 We have created a key pair based RSA algorithm.
 Our key pairs are 2048 bit.
 So is more secure as long as more longer key size.
 We can protect our key pair with passphrase but it is not practical for most situations.
 Our key pair is located by default users home directories

+.ssh file.
 Keep in mind that while working with ssh configuration we need root privileges.
-Best way to get root privileges use following command.
+Best way to get root privileges uses the following command.

 $ sudo su